Hitmetrix - User behavior analytics & recording

 Content writing.
 The concept of style is more profound in content writing.
 The author retains control over creativity and proactiveness.
 They use attractive and relatable words to entertain and inform, they must also use catchy phrases and details to captivate the audience.
 In other words, the author must make the article fun to read.

 Academic writing.
 Style is where academic writing services excel.
 They train their writers to perfect a unique academic tone with excellent diction.
 For instance, professional paper writers at CustomWritings are known for producing exceptional assignments.
-They do this by mastering the art of academic writing.
+They do this by mastering the art.
 They maintain a team of writers for extended periods, creating room for experience and training.
 As a result, their writers have worked on thousands of assignments, giving them an edge over their competitors.

 Language